JBShady/COD5-Remastered/README.md

 * (Upgraded, all) Changed the last shot animation so the pistol slides do not go back and glitch forward due to being categorized as a grenade launcher
 * (Upgraded, all) Added muzzle flash effects
 * (Upgraded, all) Added PaP firing soundsand grenade impact sounds instead of using the Rifle Grenade sounds
-* (Upgraded, all) Slightly buffed fire rate and damage to make these weapons more rewarding, taking inspiration from how great the Mustang & Sally were in Black Ops 1
+* (Upgraded, all) Slightly buffed fire rate and damage to make these weapons more rewarding, taking inspiration from how great the Mustang & Sally were in Black Ops I

 #### Type 99
 * Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid-tier LMG (damage, ammo, firerate)